racketprogram/Solana-P2P-Broadcasting-System/README.md

 ## Broadcasting Mechanism

-1. Node Discovery: Uses mDNS to automatically discover other nodes on the local network.
+1. Node Discovery: Uses DHT to automatically discover other nodes on the internet.
 2. Leader Election: The node with the lowest ID is elected as the leader.
 3. Message Broadcasting: All nodes can broadcast messages to the network.
 4. Transaction Submission: The leader node submits received messages as transactions to the Solana blockchain.